Museum of equipments

 Laser Heat Exchangers

-This was a special product line of SUPERTECH Ltd. The Laser Heat Exchangers are microprocessor-controlled cooling regulators for huge-power industrial lasers.
-They provide a volume-controlled, cold water flow to cool the lasers.
+This was a special product line of Supertech Instruments.
+The Laser Heat Exchangers were microprocessor-controlled cooling regulators for huge-power industrial lasers.
+They provided a volume-controlled, cold water flow to cool the lasers.

 We have developed different Laser Heat Exchangers up to 50 kW.
 In the pictures you can see an example.